OpenSourceEconomics/epp_topics/src/epp_topics/package_management/pixi_and_conda_forge/screencast/slides.md

 - A channel is a repository of packages (just like PyPI)

-- Besides Python many languages can be supported (e.g., R, C++, Fortran, and more)
+- Besides Python, many languages are supported (e.g., R, C++, Fortran, and more)

+  ➡ non-Python dependencies can be shared between packages, and a dependency solver can ensure version compatibility

 - There are many channels: